Skip to main content

 tools/callExecute a named tool with the given arguments and return its result.

-Extensions that declare a connection also receive a neatcontext/connection message; connectionless extensions can ignore it.
+Extensions that declare a connection also receive a neatcontext/connection notification right after initialize, carrying the user's credentials for that call (see Connections below); connectionless extensions can ignore it.

 Tool naming: the neatcontext_ prefix is reserved